Lawn Watering Tips

 It is extremely important that a newly seeded lawn be kept moist but NOT SATURATED, until the seeds begin to grow.
 After the seeds have germinated and have begun to establish a root system, reduce the frequency of watering.
 Applying too much water will only inhibit germination and promote disease.
 As you reduce the watering frequency you should also increase the amount of water applied each time.

-6-8 weeks after planting treat your lawn like an established lawn.
+In 6-8 weeks after planting seed, you can treat your lawn like an established lawn.

 Deep, infrequent watering is typically best for most lawns.
 On average, a lawn needs about 1 inch of water a week during the growing season, either from rain or irrigation.
 This 1 inch of water normally soaks the soil to a depth of 4-6 inches, which allows the water to reach deep into the root system.